GreveGit/ir-egghunt/README.md

 # 🥚 IR-EggHunt - Interactive Resource Easter Egg Hunt Script

 Welcome to **IR-EggHunt**!
-This fun and festive **Easter Egg Hunt** script is part of the *Interactive Resource* (IR) series for **FiveM QBCore-based servers**.
+This fun and festive **Easter Egg Hunt** script is part of the *Interactive Resource* (IR) series for **FiveM servers**.
 It brings a seasonal, customizable scavenger hunt experience where players can collect hidden Easter eggs scattered across the map and earn rewards!

 ---